 With so many glorious waterfalls in Oregon, it can be hard to choose from.
 But if you are looking for one that's fairly easy to hike, look no further than the McDowell Creek Falls Loop.
 During the warmer season, it's also a great place to dip your feet in and cool off.

 I have hiked this one a few times now, and I love it more every time I go.
-This 1.8-mile loop is sure to impress, and is perfect for the little ones too.
-This small park features three waterfalls, starting at Lower McDowell Falls and working your way up about 0.2 miles to Royal Terrace Falls.
+This fun hike is sure to impress, and is perfect for the little ones too.

 You will hear the falls upon arriving at the first parking lot.
 Royal Terrace is a triple-decker cascade dropping around 119 feet.